ProcStack/procstack.github.io/docs/ProjectsLinks/pxlmancer.htm.md

 But you can easily save your document to a pxlm file, and open it back up to continue working on your project!

-   A little tid-bit, pxlmancer.com is the origin of my 'pxl' namespace for my projects.
+   A little tid-bit, pxlmancer.com is the origin of the 'pxl' namespace for my projects.

 It's my indicator of a codebase with a visual output; such as pxlNav, pxlVisualizer, pxlTextGenerator, etc.